FormidableLabs/react-swipeable/migration.md

   - solves issue with chrome and lighthouse - [#167](https://github.com/FormidableLabs/react-swipeable/issues/167)
   - set `passive` to `false` only when `preventDefaultTouchmoveEvent` is `true`.
   - more details in [readme#passive-listener-issue](https://github.com/FormidableLabs/react-swipeable#passive-listener-issue)
-- addition of `onTap` event handler prop which executes its callback after a tap
+- add new `onTap` event handler prop which executes its callback after a "tap"
+  - a "tap" is considered a touch that is < `delta` value, defaults to `10px`
 - add new `vxvy` event data property
-  - `[ deltaX/time, deltaY/time]` - velocity per axis
+  - `[ deltaX/time, deltaY/time ]` - velocity per axis

 ## Major Changes